uppnrise/distributed-rate-limiter/README.md

 5. Update documentation
 6. Submit a pull request

+## 🤖 Development with AI

+This project was developed with the assistance of **GitHub Copilot**, leveraging AI-powered code suggestions and documentation generation to accelerate development while maintaining high code quality and comprehensive testing.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.